Cape Town Begins Construction of First Solar Plant; City Aims for Energy Independence From Eskom

 Plant to be based in Atlantis

-Hill-Lewis explained that Atlantis was the perfect place for the plant due to a variety of reasons.
+Hill-Lewis explained that Atlantis was the perfect place for the plant for various reasons.

 He elaborated that the area was a great spot for solar farms because the city owned large plots of land that could be used for the plants.
-The plants will also connect directly to the Atlantis grid, thereby feeding into the main grid.
+The plants will also connect directly to the Atlantis grid, feeding into the primary grid.

 Read also

 The plant will also boost job creation in the area.
-Hill-Lewis said that jobs would be constructed during the construction phase, while permanent jobs would be also created during the operation and maintenance phases.
+Hill-Lewis said that jobs would be constructed during construction, while permanent jobs would be created during operation and maintenance.

 While this is the first project of its nature in the city, it won’t be the last, as Cape Town aims to diversify its energy resources.